pvandervelde/mindvortex/src/posts/2023-05-03-Swerve-drive-kinematics-verification.md

   backwards from the origin.
 - Drive the robot in a circle around a centre point outside the robot body.

-While running the validation sets a number of bugs were found and fixed.
+While running the verification sets a number of bugs were found and fixed.
 At the end of the process all the validations passed indicating that the simulation code is usable.

 With all of this done it is now time to do some more complicated simulations both for robot behaviour